 “We asked Inuit from all 13 Qikiqtani communities what kinds of programs they want,” says QIA President P.J.
 Akeeagok, “overwhelmingly they told us about the need for assistance with early childhood education and daycares, and for programs to strengthen our culture.”

-QIA now has a daycare and early childhood education program which includes two projects: Parental subsidy for daycare and new resources for daycares.
+QIA now has a daycare and early childhood learning program which includes two projects: Parental subsidy for daycare and new resources for daycares.

 Parental subsidy for daycare: